-A relaxing retreat at the centre of Sidmouth's delightful Regency seafront, The Kingswood and Devoran Hotel has bags of Victorian character and modern comforts, whilst still retaining the ambience, service and hospitality for which the hotel has become known for nearly a hundred years.
-With its close proximity to the town centre, the Kingswood and Devoran Hotel is ideal for exploring the town's excellent variety of independent shops, the popular attractions in nearby towns and of course the beauty of the Jurassic Coast and East Devon Area of Outstanding Natural Beauty.
+A relaxing retreat at the centre of Sidmouth's delightful Regency seafront, The Kingswood Hotel has bags of Victorian character and modern comforts, whilst still retaining the ambience, service and hospitality for which the hotel has become known for nearly a hundred years.
+With its close proximity to the town centre, the Kingswood Hotel is ideal for exploring the town's excellent variety of independent shops, the popular attractions in nearby towns and of course the beauty of the Jurassic Coast and East Devon Area of Outstanding Natural Beauty.

 There are a number of room options, all of which are tastefully furnished, each having their own individual style, and, typically for a building of this era, varying in character and size.
 So, whether you are looking for a cosy single to a large spacious family room, you’ll find something that is individual in style and design and full of all the comforts you could wish for.
 All our rooms are en-suite and many of the sea facing rooms have a private balcony, bay or picture window.
 These rooms have stunning views of the Jurassic Coast, particularly Lyme Bay, be sure to get up early to watch the sunrise over the horizon – it’s truly a wonderful sight!